CS3219-AY2526Sem1/cs3219-ay2526s1-project-g15/services/user-service/READme.md

 - Used to obtain new access tokens

 ### Password Security
-- Passwords are hashed using bcrypt
+- Passwords are hashed using argon2
 - Account lockout after failed attempts
 - `failed_attempts` and `locked_until` fields for security